It's common for parent educators, including myself, to tell parents, "Just offer them a choice and they'll cooperate!"

 - Take action when a child doesn't choose.
 If a child won't choose between the apple or the cranberry juice you need to choose for her.
 Follow through and choose so your child comes to understand that when you offer her a choice and she doesn't choose, the ability to choose goes away.
 You can say, "I know you're upset that I had to choose the juice for you.
 I have another choice for you to try now.
 Would you like to drink what I chose for you now or not have juice right now?"

-The first sample conversation of the three that follow shows what it sounds like (and what happens) when there are no limits on the options.
+The first sample conversation of the two that follow shows what it sounds like (and what happens) when there are no limits on the options.
 The second conversation shows how you offer two parent-approved choices, only.
-The third conversation comes from a Circle of Moms reader who offers a reward as the choice.
-I'm not a big fan of rewarding, but many parents do like to reward children for cooperating, and this is a good example.
 (Clear choices can be used to accomplish many things in parenting, some of which are explored in my online skills e-class.)

 1. Don't Give Limitless Possibilities

 Mom: Make a choice about what you want to drink.

 Mom: Come on, we're in a hurry!
 You know you can't have coffee!
 Choose again!

 Mom: (beginning to get mad and threatens) Make the right choice or get nothing!"